A Baptist Reflection on Baptism

 - Baptism is a symbol that signifies our being united with Christ’s death, burial, and resurrection.

 When Southern Baptists talk about the scriptural verses regarding baptism, we tend to outright deny what seems to be a plain reading of text.
-In many passages about baptism, Baptists will spiritualize the language by saying the author was speaking about the baptism of the Holy Spirit.
-Other times we will add the word “sign” or “symbol” to a passage that never mentions any signs or symbols.
-As I watch my fellow Baptists deny these passages, I am left wondering if we really are a people of the book.
-Baptists do care deeply for God’s Word and want to glorify God in their beliefs, but the answers given to the scriptural passages about baptism seem to be shaped by Southern Baptist doctrine rather than allowing our doctrine to be shaped by scripture.
-I am not saying that to insult my fellow Baptist because I do love them, but every Christian group has areas like this in theology, and I believe baptism is one of our blind spots.
+We remove any trace of water which might be present making passages to be references to the baptism of the Holy Spirit.
+In other passages, we force baptism to become mere symbolism where the ordinance seems to actively do something for us.
+Baptists care deeply for God’s Word and want to glorify God in their beliefs, but the answers given to the scriptural passages about baptism seem to be shaped by Southern Baptist doctrine rather than allowing our doctrine to be shaped by scripture.
+Through past centuries, Baptism seems to have become one of our major theological blind spots.

-Not only do we downplay the teaching of baptism in scripture, but we also disregard the views of baptism throughout Church History, even our own Baptist History.
-I know that is not a very strong argument for Southern Baptists because most are willing to say everyone in history was wrong.
+We also disregard the views of baptism throughout Church History, even our own Baptist History.
+History is not a very strong source to turn to for most modern Baptists because we do not know our own history.
 However, we can benefit greatly from the believers who came before us.
-We do not live in a vacuum, and the Holy Spirit has worked through so many faithful Christians in the last two thousand years teaching the doctrines of our faith.
+We do not live in a vacuum, and the Holy Spirit has worked through two thousand years of faithful Christians to explain the doctrines of our faith.

-What has happened to cause us to reject Church History and to deny biblical passages?
+What has happened to cause us to reject Church History and to deny a deeper understanding of baptism?
 We have become so anti-Catholic in our theology that we have over-corrected.
-We reject the Roman Catholic teaching of baptismal regeneration which teaches that original sin is removed from us through the waters of baptism causing our regeneration to righteousness.
+We do (and should) reject the Roman Catholic teaching of baptismal regeneration which teaches that original sin is removed from us through the waters of baptism causing our regeneration to righteousness.
 The denial of saving justification in baptism and the propitiatory sacrifice of the Lord’s Supper were two of the major doctrinal debates in the Reformation.
-The Reformers believed that it was by faith alone that we are made righteous in Christ and that the ordinances could not add to the work that Christ had completed through faith.
+The Reformers believed that it was by faith alone that we are made righteous in Christ and that the ordinances could not add to the work of making us righteous that Christ had completed through faith.
 However, the Reformers still taught the ordinances as means of grace and the saving works of God, views which Baptists continued to believe after the Reformation.
 Modern Baptists have gone beyond the Reformation and done away with the work of God in the ordinances altogether.
-Where Rome took the work of God in baptism too far, we have gone too far in removing God’s work.
+Where Rome took the work of God in baptism too far, we have gone too far in the other direction by removing God’s work.

 John Calvin gives two definitions of the ordinances of God.[1]
 The first is that an ordinance is “an external sign, by which the Lord seals on our consciences his promises of good will toward us, in order to sustain the weakness of our faith, and we in our turn testify our piety toward him, both before himself, and before angels as well as men.”[2]
 The second is a shorter definition which says that an ordinance is “a testimony of the divine favor toward us, confirmed by an external sign, with a corresponding attestation of our faith toward him.”[3]
 Both definitions are beautiful explanations of the wonderful gifts God has given us in both baptism and the Lord’s Supper.
 Due to our shallow views on baptism, Southern Baptists completely miss the mighty work God is accomplishing in the water which God has given us to strengthen our faith.